anonycws/anonycws.github.io/README.md

 ## Results
-We provide analysis and diagnosis of model architectures and pre-trained knowledge on **seven** data sets, and the fine-grained analysis includs **five** aspects:
+We provide analysis and diagnosis of model architectures and pre-trained knowledge on **seven** data sets, and the fine-grained analysis includes **five** aspects:
 - Holistic Results;
 - Break-down Performance;
 - Self-diagnosis;